alanmitchell/mini-monitor/docs/source/software.rst

    Raspberry 3, or through a USB WiFi adapter plugged into a USB port.
 For more details on setting up a WiFi connection for the Raspberry Pi, `click here <https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md>`_.
+   Note that the ``wpa_supplicant.conf`` file discussed in the document is available in the same directory as the Settings file discussed in the next section, i.e.
+   ``pi_logger/wpa_supplicant.conf``.
+It can be edited directly from the PC that wrote the image onto the SD card.
 *  Internet access through a Cellular Modem connecting to a mobile data network.
 For certain Huawei cellular modems (models E173u-6, E173s-65, E3276s-500, E3276s-505, and E1756C) connecting to the GCI (Alaska) mobile data network, configuration just involves